 Gluhwein is a very popular holiday and Christmas drink that is all over Europe, but particularly in Austria and Germany!

 When I go to Christmas markets in Europe, we always get a hot cup to enjoy while we stroll the markets.
 Just writing this makes me miss this aspect of European culture!

-That being said, you can easily make this Gluhwein recipe right in your own home!
-It is super simple and pretty close to being an authentic mulled wine recipe.
+That being said, you can make this easy Gluhwein recipe right in your own home!
+It is super simple and pretty close to being an authentic German mulled wine recipe.

 When you make mulled wine, you want to keep an open mind.
 Make it the authentic or traditional way first, and then play it up with flavors and spices to suit your own tastes.

 The best part?
 You can put this Gluhwein recipe over ice for those who don’t like hot beverages.
 It is so simple and easy and everyone loves it!

 I hope you enjoy making this easy mulled wine recipe as much as I do and that it brings much holiday cheer to your party!